michaeldonnelly/smart-app-launch/input/pages/app-state.md

 App State is always assoiated with a "state code" (`Basic.code.coding`) and optionally associated with a subject (`Basic.subject`).

-EHRs SHALL allow at least one `smart-app-state` resource per state code, and at least one `smart-app-state` resource per (state code, subject) tuple.
+EHRs SHALL allow at least one `smart-app-state` resource per state code (i.e., for global configuration data), and at least one `smart-app-state` resource per (state code, subject) tuple (i.e., for subject-level data).
 EHRs SHOULD describe applicable limits in their developer documentation.

 EHRs SHOULD retain app state data for as long as the originating app remains